JPETTomography/j-pet-mlem-old/README.md

 GPU (CUDA) Compatible Code
 --------------------------

-This project uses C++11 extensively, it also targets *NVIDIA CUDA* version 7.0 providing C++11 support.
+This project uses C++11 extensively, it also targets *NVIDIA CUDA* version 7.5 providing complete C++11 support.

 Most of the classes as reused between CPU & GPU code using following rules: